kissgyorgy/my-stars/README.md

 - [mycelial/mycelite](https://github.com/mycelial/mycelite) - Mycelite is a SQLite extension that allows you to synchronize changes from one instance of SQLite to another.
 - [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!
 - [roapi/roapi](https://github.com/roapi/roapi) - Create full-fledged APIs for slowly moving datasets without writing a single line of code.
-- [PyO3/maturin](https://github.com/PyO3/maturin) - Build and publish crates with pyo3, rust-cpython and cffi bindings as well as rust binaries as python packages
+- [PyO3/maturin](https://github.com/PyO3/maturin) - Build and publish crates with pyo3, cffi and uniffi bindings as well as rust binaries as python packages
 - [samwho/spacer](https://github.com/samwho/spacer) - CLI tool to insert spacers when command output stops
 - [astral-sh/rye](https://github.com/astral-sh/rye) - a Hassle-Free Python Experience
 - [facebook/buck2](https://github.com/facebook/buck2) - Build system, successor to Buck